DeerTears/old_qodot_docs/pages/beginner's guide to qodot/applying-textures.md

 **Note:** If you're having trouble clicking the apply button on the window, temporarily increase your screen's resolution.
 Not clicking apply here can cause issues later on when reloading Trenchbroom.

-## Enabling Texture Collections in Trenchbroom
+## Enabling Trenchbroom Texture Collections

 You can only enable a texture collection if your project has the following conditions:
 - You have your Godot project's .cfg in Trenchbroom's `/games` folder.